 Most articles on netsuite alternatives list fifteen options and say nothing useful.
 This one covers five that are actually viable for companies at $10M–$100M revenue.
 Each has a clear best-fit profile.
 Each has real tradeoffs.
 One option is staying on NetSuite and negotiating a better deal — and that is the right call more often than migration advocates admit.

-The five best NetSuite alternatives for companies at $10M–$100M revenue are Odoo, Microsoft Dynamics 365 Business Central, SAP Business One, Acumatica, and staying on NetSuite to negotiate a 15–25% renewal discount.
-Odoo has the lowest total cost of ownership: $24,000–$60,000 per year versus NetSuite's $260,000–$830,000 per year full-stack cost.
+The five realistic NetSuite alternatives for companies at $10M–$100M revenue are Odoo, Microsoft Dynamics 365 Business Central, SAP Business One, Acumatica, and staying on NetSuite to negotiate the renewal.
+Published list prices differ in structure, not just level.
+Dynamics 365 Business Central lists at $80 per user per month for Essentials and $110 for Premium.
+Odoo lists at $38.90 per user per month on its Standard plan and $76.20 on Custom.
+SAP Business One and Acumatica publish no list price at all and are quoted through partner channels, so no comparable figure exists for either.
 Odoo is the right choice when cost reduction is the mandate and AI agent access to the full data schema matters.
 Dynamics 365 BC fits Microsoft-integrated shops running Azure and M365.
-SAP Business One fits complex manufacturing BOM scenarios with existing SAP-certified finance staff.
-Acumatica fits field service and construction companies, though its consumption pricing becomes a trap at high transaction volumes.
-Staying and negotiating only works when you have a real competing quote in hand — without one, NetSuite will not move on price.
+SAP Business One fits complex manufacturing bill-of-materials scenarios with existing SAP-certified finance staff.
+Acumatica fits field service and construction, where cost tracks transaction volume rather than headcount.
 The right answer depends on your AI mandate, legal entity count, and renewal timeline.

 Five factors.
 Run every option through all five before shortlisting.

 1. Total cost of ownership.
-NetSuite's full stack — license, Alliance Partner retainer, SuiteApps, BI/ETL tooling, internal admin headcount — runs $260,000–$830,000 per year for mid-market companies (based on del.ai's analysis of mid-market NetSuite implementations).
+NetSuite's full stack — license, Alliance Partner retainer, SuiteApps, BI/ETL tooling, internal admin headcount — runs $210,000–$680,000 per year for mid-market companies in del.ai's own cost model.
 Most alternatives quote a license number.
 The TCO comparison requires all five layers on both sides.
 See The Real Cost of NetSuite Nobody Publishes for the full methodology.

 2. AI readiness.
 Closed SaaS platforms limit what AI agents can read and write to whatever the vendor exposes via API.
 Open-schema platforms let agents access the full data model.
 If your board has an AI mandate and you have had a pilot fail in the last 18 months, this factor deserves weight.
 A demo that ran on exported data but died in production is an infrastructure problem, not a model problem.
 See Why Your AI ERP Pilot Failed for the full diagnosis.

 3. Migration risk.
-ERP migrations have a documented history of budget overruns.
-The Panorama Consulting Group 2024 ERP Report (commercial survey, medium confidence) found the most common reason projects run over budget is unexpected technology needs.
-The right question is not whether migration is risky — it is what structure controls the risk.
+ERP migrations have a reputation for budget overruns, and the surveys that quantify it sample enterprises far larger than a $10M–$100M company, so we are not going to borrow a percentage from one.
+The right question is not whether migration is risky; it is what structure controls the risk.
 Fixed-price engagements with parallel-run verification and per-step rollback gates are a different risk profile than open-ended time-and-materials implementations.

 4. Ecosystem fit.
 How many of your current SuiteApps, integrations, and third-party connectors have equivalents on the target platform?
 The answer determines whether you are replacing software or rebuilding infrastructure.